 + PRO: Warmer winter weather

 Thanks to Busan being far enough south and close to the sea, winters are slightly warmer than in the rest of the country.
 Temperatures rarely drop below freezing, and accumulated snowfall is rare.

 - CON: Extreme weather in summer

 Summers are when Busan experiences its most extreme weather.
 Humidity starts to creep up as early as May and monsoon rainfall occurs from June to September.
 Recently, Busan has been affected more frequently by typhoon storms that have passed through the area as late as September and November.

 + PRO: Lots of cheap local options available

-Busan has a robust variety of restaurants for Korean food at extremely affordable prices.
+Busan has a robust variety of restaurants for Korean food at cheap prices.
 This makes it easy and affordable for expats to try out the local cuisine.

 - CON: Western food can be expensive

 While there's plenty for those who want to experience Korean culture, it can be tricky at times to find the comforts of home.
 Western products can be found at stores like Costco and major supermarket chains, but shoppers should be prepared to pay higher prices for things like cheese and spices.
-While it’s fairly easy to find popular international options like Italian and Japanese food throughout the city, more niche cuisine is typically limited to touristy places like Haeundae Beach.
+While it's fairly easy to find popular international options throughout the city, more niche cuisine is typically limited to touristy places like Haeundae Beach.

 Lifestyle in Busan

 + PRO: Wide variety of events

 Busan has made great strides to make itself an entertainment hub.
-Whether it’s a sporting event, concert, art exhibit, gaming expo, theatrical performance, or cultural festival, Busan offers a variety of events throughout the year to make a stay there memorable.
+Whether it's a sporting event, concert, art exhibit, gaming expo, theatrical performance, or cultural festival, Busan offers a variety of events throughout the year to make a stay in the city memorable.